eagle840/katacoda-labs/jekyll/step1.md

 https://[[HOST_SUBDOMAIN]]-4000-[[KATACODA_HOST]].environments.katacoda.com

-Any changes done will automatically show (except changes to _config.yaml which needs a restart)

-To stop this server, we'll be starting a new server in the next section.
+Note the server will output the logs straight to the terminal, and we need to ctrl-c to continue to enter commands.

+Lets stop the service with ctrl-c
 `echo "Send Ctrl+C before running Terminal"`{{execute interrupt}}

+and start the same process, run running it in the background by adding '&' to the end of the command.

+`jekyll serve --host 0.0.0.0 &`{{execute}}

+we can look at the jobs running the the background with:

+`jobs`{{execute}}

+and using the 'kill' command to end the service (with job number 1) `kill %1`{{}}

+When running jekyll serve, any changes to the directory  will automatically show (except changes to _config.yaml which needs a restart of the service)

-Lets cleanup a little
-`rm index.html; rm -r _site`{{execute}}
+We've finished with this section, lets cleanup a little `rm index.html; rm -r _site; rm Gemfile; rm Gemfile.lock`{{execute}}